 Rory McIlroy, having spent over 100 weeks as the world number one, claims that the new concept is “dead in the water”, and “nothing more than a money grab”.
 The 32-year-old does not see how the Super League will be able to keep up as players are continuously choosing to stay in the PGA.

 Brooks Koepka, former world number one, does not share Rory’s thoughts that the league is dead.
 He argues that as long as money is involved, which the Saudi Public Investment Fund has an abundance of, someone will sell out and eventually join, intriguing other players to do the same.

 What do we make of this?

-As of right now, the long-term establishment of the professional golf tour in Saudi Arabia does not look too promising from the standpoint of player-participation.
+As of right now, the long-term establishment of the professional golf tour in Saudi Arabia does not look too promising from the standpoint of player participation.
 But the Super League creators are eager to make it a reality.

 Greg Norman, fronting the breakaway golf league, has issued an indirect warning to the head of the PGA Tour, stating that “it is certainly not the end”, and that the attempt to transfer players is “just beginning”.
-His argument is that the PGA is threatening their players, not allowing them to make their own decisions, accusing the PGA’s approach as bullying.
-The Super League will continue the pursuit of encouraging the game-changing transfer of players intended to revolutionize the competitive professional golf scene.
+His argument is that the PGA is threatening their players, not allowing them to make their own decisions, and accusing the PGA’s approach as bullying.
+The LIV will continue the pursuit of encouraging the game-changing transfer of players intended to revolutionize the competitive professional golf scene.